Greg-R/T41EEE/README.md

 It takes a long time.
 But why not?
 It's automated.
 Set it up, and let it run to completion.
 The calibration numbers are automatically saved to EEPROM.
 Don't forget to also save them to the SD card (not automatic)!

+## Notes on Running Receiver and Transmitter Calibration

+Before running calibration, you will need to connect the output of the QSE filter to the input of the receiver (QSD) with approximately 30 dB of attenuation.
+Start with a 30 dB attenuator.
+If the signal is unstable or noisy, try increasing the attenuation, by 3 to 6 dB.
+My V10/V11 radio needs 33 dB of attenuation for good solid calibration.
+Yours may need a different value!
+Try different values until you get good results on all bands.

 ## There are Two SD Card Files